seantalts/hasktrip/doc/MicroKanren.md

         unifyExpr _ _ = Nothing
 ```

+Okay, let's step back a bit.
+We'll take the 30,000 foot view and then
+drill up from the bottom and hope we meet in the middle.

 At a high level, unification takes an equation (i.e. `X === 7`) with a
 left and right-hand side and tries to find substitutions for the
 variables in each side that will satisfy the equation.
 That's it!
 The